 Best Budget Scope: The 80mm achromatic refractor

-The Skywatcher Startravel-80mm (aka ST80) and the Meade Adventure Scope 80mm (and Meade 80mm infinity package - which comes with a better tripod) and the old Celestron ST80 and old Orion 80ST) are made by Synta in China.
+The Skywatcher Startravel-80mm (aka ST80) and the Meade Adventure Scope 80mm (and Meade 80mm infinity package - which comes with a better tripod) and the old Celestron ST80 and old Orion 80ST are made by Synta in China.
 Apart from the labels and add ons these are the same scopes (BE CAREFUL don't buy the latest Celestron travel scope.
 It is - I believe - inferior ).
 Each is a simple, cheap, two lens design called an achromatic doublet.
 Good 80mm achromatic doublets hit an optical sweet spot.
 Whilst larger achromatic doublet designs suffer from noticeable purple fringing this small 80mm scope controls the fringing well.
 The reason could be that the small 80mm lenses are easier to manufacture to very high standards or because the 80mm lens’ relatively low usable magnification is unable to resolve the fringing.
 Either way this scope rocks and is a keeper even for mega nerds like me!

 Do I need a tripod?

 Yes.
 In my video I used a good quality camera tripod.
-(NB: the amazing value Meade Adventure scope comes with a very cheap tripod which I wouldn't use).
 If you don't have a good camera tripod already then I have two budget recommendations depending which side of the pond you live.
+(NB: the amazing value Meade Adventure scope comes with a very cheap tripod which I wouldn't use.
+For a little bit more I would get this package which has a much better tripod).